-I don’t think that simply adding some words about Agile to PMBOK is going to be sufficient to bring about the kind of shift in thinking that I think is needed.
+This is a step in the right direction but I don’t think that simply adding some words about Agile to PMBOK is going to be sufficient to bring about the kind of shift in thinking that is needed.

 What is “Project Management?

-The crux of the problem is that for many years the essence of what “project management” is has been centered on some very well-established stereotypes of what “project management is that are based on achieving predictability and repeatability as shown below:
+The crux of the problem is that for many years the essence of what “project management” is has been centered on some very well-established stereotypes of what “project management is.
+Those stereotypes are based on achieving predictability and repeatability as shown below:

 That’s the primary way people have thought about what “project management” is since the 1950’s and 1960’s.
-A successful project manager is one who could plan and manage a project to meet budgeted cost and schedule goals and that obviously requires an emphasis on planning and control.
+A successful project manager is one who could plan and manage a project to meet budgeted cost and schedule goals.
+That obviously requires an emphasis on planning and control.

 The way to achieve predictability and repeatability has been to have a detailed and well-though-out plan and then control any changes to that plan.

 Many people loosely refer to this approach as “Waterfall” because, in many cases, it has been implemented by using a sequential phase-gate process.
-However, I don’t believe that description is entirely accurate and I prefer to refer to it in more general terms as “traditional, plan-driven project management”.
-(PMI has started using the term “predictive” to describe this kind of project management approach because the emphasis is on predictability).
+However, I don’t believe that description is entirely accurate:

 What’s Wrong With That Definition?

 In the 1950’s and 1960’s that approach worked well and it was particularly in high demand for large, complex defense programs that were well-noted for cost and schedule overruns.
 At that time, the primary goal was to achieve predictability.
-In fact, that approach has been so prevalent that it has essentially defined what “project management” is since that time and many project managers don’t see any other way to do project management.
+In fact, that approach has been so prevalent that it has essentially defined what “project management” is.
+Since that time, many project managers don’t see any other way to do project management.